konsumer/opljs/README.md

 8-bit and floating point audio formats are not supported.
 You can still use these formats, but you'll need to convert the signed 16-bit samples into these formats yourself.
 The WebAudio sample code shows conversion to floating point.

-No compression or other dreivitive formats are directly supported (DRO, VMF, etc) but you can use a decompression library like [pako](https://github.com/nodeca/pako).
-I made an example that plays DRO files in [dro.html](examples/dro.html).

 ## Contributing